ausbin/astro/README.md

 ### Problem: Student Can Run Arbitrary Syscalls

 This grants too much power to break the autograder and possibly connect to the network to upload the autograder source or worse.
 In astro, there is no support for syscalls.

-### Problem: Emulating Hardware Features Requires Dark Magic
+### Problem: Simulating Memory-Mapped Hardware Features Requires Dark Magic

-Whereas currently autograding access to memory-mapped registers requires dark `mmap()` magic (<https://austinjadams.com/blog/autograding-gba-dma/>), astro could simply monitor those memory mapped addresses and log the access and then simulate the hardware before restarting the simulation.
+Whereas currently autograding access to memory-mapped registers requires dark `mmap()` magic (<https://austinjadams.com/blog/autograding-gba-dma/>), astro could simply monitor the special addresses.
+When a student writes to them, astro could log the access and then simulate the hardware before restarting the simulation.

 ### Problem: Checking for Memory Leaks Is Fundamentally Broken